-Ervin Martin was joined in business by his sons, Seldon and Gerald, and later Raymond Martin, and began operating as E. W. Martin & Sons with the main office still located near his home on Commercial Street.
+Ervin W. Martin was joined in business by his sons Selden and Gerald and later Raymond Martin, and began operating as E. W. Martin & Sons with the main office still located near his home on Commercial Street.
 Martin’s successful logging business was noted in a newspaper article in 1951.

 E. W. Martin & Sons Article – 1951